pinasdfgh/2/doc/index.rst

 pycanon_
     A python wrapper for Canon's SDK.
 Couldn't use that, because Canon want you to agree not to reverse engineer it and/or release the information.
-    Also, I don't own a Windows machine.
+    Also, I try to avoid Windows as much as possible.

 s10sh_
     This is another really old little tool which talks to Canons.